Virtual Control Contraction Metrics: Convex Nonlinear Feedback Design via Behavioral Embedding: Nonlinear Stabilization via VCCM

 The formulation in \eqref{eq:vccm-synthesis} is convex in $ W,Y $, but infinite dimensional as the decision variables are sets of smooth matrix functions.
 There are various finite-dimensional LMI approximations to turn \eqref{eq:vccm-synthesis} into efficiently computable synthesis problems.
-One way is to apply an LPV synthesis technique, since the differential dynamics \eqref{eq:sys-virt-diff} is linear time-varying, by evaluating it along any particular trajectory from $\widehat{\Bf} $.
-By computing a convex outer approximation of the possible signal variations in $\widehat{\Bf} $, \eqref{eq:vccm-synthesis} can be transformed to a finite set of LMI constraints using LPV state-feedback synthesis techniques if $A,B$ and $Y$ are at most rational matrix functions in $\sigma $, and $ W $ is at most rational matrix function in $ \chi,x $ (see \cite{Hoffmann:2015} for an overview).
-Another way is to approximate the components of ($ A,\ldots,D,Y,W $) by polynomials up to some order, and verifying the inequalities by the sum-of-squares relaxation \cite{Parrilo:2003}.
+One way is to apply an LPV synthesis technique, since the differential dynamics \eqref{eq:sys-virt-diff} vary with $\sigma$, which can be seen as the scheduling-variable.
+By computing a convex outer approximation (e.g. a convex polytope) of the possible signal variations $(\sigma,\dot{x})$ in $\Bv $, \eqref{eq:vccm-synthesis} can be transformed to a finite set of LMI constraints using LPV state-feedback synthesis techniques if $A,B$ and $Y$ are rational matrix functions in $\sigma $, and $ W $ is rational matrix function in $ y,x $ (see \cite{Hoffmann:2015} for an overview).
+An alternative representation for $A,B,Y$ is the gridding based approach, see \cite{hjartarson2015lpvtools} for details.
+Another way is to approximate the components of $ (g,B,Y,W) $ by polynomials up to a chosen order, and verifying the inequalities by the sum-of-squares relaxation \cite{Parrilo:2003}.